GV-Shriya/Weather-App/README.md

 # Weather App using Flutter Framework

-Displays the temperature data in celcius scale and the city name upon entering a city name
+Displays the temperature data in celsius scale and the city name upon entering a city name

 Uses OpenWeather API and Works for Android and Web